bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/reference/google-cloud.md

 Some flags are available throughout the gcloud command-line tool experience, like:

 - [--help](https://cloud.google.com/sdk/gcloud/reference#--help): For when in doubt; display detailed help for a command.
+-
 - [--project](https://cloud.google.com/sdk/gcloud/reference#--project): If using a project other than the current one.
+-

--   [--quiet](https://cloud.google.com/sdk/gcloud/reference#--quiet): Disabling interactive prompting (and applying default values for inputs).
+- [--quiet](https://cloud.google.com/sdk/gcloud/reference#--quiet): Disabling interactive prompting (and appl
+-
 -   [--verbosity](https://cloud.google.com/sdk/gcloud/reference#--verbosity): Can set verbosity levels at debug, info, warning, error, critical, and none.

 -   [--version](https://cloud.google.com/sdk/gcloud/reference#--version): Display gcloud version information.